-NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of Bel Fuse Inc. will be held at the Newark Airport Hilton Hotel, 1170 Spring Street, Elizabeth, New Jersey 07201, on , July , 1998 at 2:00 p.m. for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of Bel Fuse Inc. will be held at the Newark Airport Marriott Hotel, Newark International Airport, Newark, New Jersey 07114, on Thursday, July 9, 1998 at 2:00 p.m. for the following purposes:

 - 1. To elect three directors. - 2.
 To amend the Company's Stock Option Plan to provide for the issuance of an additional 500,000 shares of common stock under the Plan. - 3.
-To consider a proposal to approve an amendment to Article VI of the Company's Certificate of Incorporation that would (i) authorize a new voting Class A Common Stock, par value \$.10 per share, and a new non-voting Class B Common Stock, par value \$.10 per share, (ii) increase the authorized number of shares of common stock from 10,000,000 to 20,000,000, consisting of 10,000,000 shares of Class A Common Stock and 10,000,000 shares of Class B Common Stock and 10,000,000 shares of Class B Common Stock and the Class B Common Stock and (iv) reclassify each share of the Company's issued Common Stock, par value \$.10 per share, as one-half share of

-Class A Common Stock and one-half share of Class B Common Stock.
+To consider a proposal to approve an amendment to Article VI of the Company's Certificate of Incorporation that would (i) authorize a new voting Class A Common Stock, par value \$.10 per share, and a new non-voting Class B Common Stock, par value \$.10 per share, (ii) increase the authorized number of shares of common stock from 10,000,000 to 20,000,000, consisting of 10,000,000 shares of Class A Common Stock and 10,000,000 shares of Class B Common Stock, (iii) establish the rights, powers and limitations of the Class A Common Stock and the Class B Common Stock and (iv) reclassify each share of the Company's issued Common Stock, par value \$.10 per share, as one-half share of Class A Common Stock and one-half share of Class B Common Stock. - 4.
 To consider and act upon other matters which may properly come before the meeting or any adjournment thereof.